-Coinciding with marriage, and what was once considered negatively, is that of prenuptial agreements.
+Coinciding with marriage, what were once considered negatively, are prenuptial agreements.

 Today, couples’ attitudes towards finances and assets have changed dramatically, so attitudes towards prenups have also changed for the better.

-No longer set aside for celebrities and the mega-rich, prenups are vast, becoming a normal part of the overall wedding planning process.
+No longer set aside for celebrities and the mega-rich, prenups are vast, and are often a normal part of the overall wedding planning process.